 Teach them tricks and discipline – A ball, a stick, an electronic gadget to open or close the doghouse, are among the things the young participants included in their drawings.
 There’s a saying, “You can’t teach an old dog new tricks.”
 But children always see their pets young.
 This means they are growing up together, and sharing new tricks.

 Vaccinate your dog – A participant drew a veterinarian administering an anti-rabies shot on his young pet.
 Precaution is always important, because catching rabies is dangerous.

 Who are these children mirrored by their drawings?
 And who will they be through the keyhole of their imagination?
 How we regard our pets is what we are and become.

 “A starving dog at his master’s gate predicts the ruin of the state,” thus William Blake in “Auguries of Innocence” tells us.
 I, for one, would gladly meet with confidence and ease the master of a contented and happy dog.

 The art workshop for children in which I used the dog as an exercise to demonstrate love for animals may be a simple way of changing attitudes and developing values.
 Children are known to be very effective in carrying out the multiplier effect of a lesson and we hope that they will carry this as they grow.

-“Make these dogs happy,” could mean a thousand dogs in the future, and a thousand enlightened children who follow the footsteps of those who unchained the dog, built a doghouse, gave a bone, etc - and, altogether will make our world a kinder one. ~
+“Make these dogs happy,” could mean a thousand dogs in the future, and a thousand enlightened children who follow the footsteps of those who unchained the dog, built a doghouse, gave a bone and, altogether, made the world a kinder one. ~ x x x